sul-dlss/argo/README.md

 ### Optional - Increase Jetty heap size and Solr logging verbosity

+Fedora and Solr are hosted inside a local Jetty instance in the `./jetty/` folder.
 Delving into this is only recommended if you run into more trouble than usual starting jetty or getting it to run stably (or if you know you have some other reason to make these sorts of changes).

 In the created `./jetty` directory add the following to the `start.ini` to increase the heap size, allow the debugger to attach, and to explicitly specify logging properties.
 In the section that starts with the heading `If the arguments in this file include JVM arguments` (at LN19 as of this README update):